About Nancy

 I write articles for Relish Magazine, review restaurants in a weekly column for The Tennessean and contribute poetry and prose to Alimentum, the Literature of Food.

 I have written book one of The Catering Chronicles, A Comet’s Tail of Chocolate, a part memoir, part adventure narrative following my early years in the biz when I ran a café in a funky warehouse across from Riverfront Park.
+This book is seeking its home.

 Welcome to my blog: